Slugs 0, Echinacea 1

 The bees are pretty keen on them too.

-Recently we’ve been finding little black bugs in the house and eventually worked out they are pollen beetles.
-Apparently they’re attracted to rapeseed; something we are surrounded by.
-We had trouble working out what they were so I thought I’d mention it on here.
-If you have little bugs in your flowers, especially cornflowers, it’s probably these.
+Apparently they're attracted to rapeseed; something we are surrounded by.
+We had trouble working out what they were so I thought I'd mention it on here.
+If you have little bugs in your flowers, especially cornflowers, it's probably these.

 This pale pink lavender is a variety called Miss Katherine.
 I picked it up from Hartley Park Farm last year and it makes a nice change to purple lavender (we have that too!).
 I've been gradually moving some of the potted plants, including this, to the raised beds to fill gaps where the veggies use to be.